rael-g/Piece/docs/Architecture/Layers/HighLevel/Design.md

 To create rich and believable worlds, the framework will be expanded with a foundation for advanced Artificial Intelligence.

 *   **`AISystem` (C# Class):**
     *   **Responsibilities:** A central system responsible for managing and executing AI behaviors throughout the scene.
-It would discover all AI-enabled components and orchestrate their updates, potentially distributing the workload using the `JobSystem` from the intermediate C++ layer for high performance with many agents.
+It would discover all AI-enabled components and orchestrate their updates, potentially distributing the workload using the `JobSystem` from the Piece.Core (C++) for high performance with many agents.
     *   **Interaction:** Managed by the `GameEngine` or `Scene`, it operates on components like `BehaviorTreeComponent`.

 *   **`BehaviorTreeComponent` (C# Component):**
     *   **Responsibilities:** Attached to a `Node`, this component would execute a Behavior Tree asset.
 It allows developers to design complex NPC logic (e.g., patrol, attack, flee) in a visual, modular, and reactive way.
 This moves beyond simple state machines and aligns with modern AI design.
     *   **Interaction:** The `AISystem` would call `Update()` on this component, which would then traverse its behavior tree and execute the appropriate logic.

-## 5. High-Level Game Loop Flow (Simplified)
+## 5. Piece.Framework Game Loop Flow (Simplified)

 1.  **`GameEngine.Run()`:**
     *   Initializes itself and its systems (`InputManager`, `AssetManager`, `SceneManager`, `AISystem`).
-    *   Initializes the intermediate C++ layer (creates `ResourceManagerCpp`, `RenderSystemCpp`, etc., obtaining their `IntPtr`s).
+    *   Initializes the Piece.Core (C++) (creates `ResourceManagerCpp`, `RenderSystemCpp`, etc., obtaining their `IntPtr`s).
     *   Enters the main loop:
         *   `GameEngine.Update()`
         *   `GameEngine.Draw()`